Healthy Homes Assessment Ahuriri

 Home Assessments Ahuriri for Rental Properties

-There are a variety of things you should look for when conducting an home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are numerous concerns you should look for in the home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+Some examples include:

-The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of the tenancy solutions ruling can be extremely costly for property owners and landlords.
-For specialist guidance, contact us today to schedule your rental property home assessment.
+The consequences of not having a Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of a tenancy services ruling can be significant for property managers and landlords.
+For expert advice, call today and book your rental properties home assessment.

 home assessments for rental properties